Safety Training Courses

 - Commit to working 250 hours (with pay) as a lifeguard for the City.

 - Once hired, you not only receive free certification training but you also get paid to train!

 Lifeguard Training Certification

 Through a blend of online study and in-person land and water skill practice, participants learn teamwork, rescue and surveillance skills, First Aid, CPR/AED and other lifesaving techniques needed to become a professional lifeguard.
 Upon successful completion of the course, participants receive American Red Cross Lifeguarding/First Aid/CPR certification (valid 2 years), orientation training, and begin work shifts as a Lifeguard for the City.

 Pre-course Skills Test (must be successfully demonstrated during the hiring interview and then again on the first day of class):

-Complete a timed event: 20 yard swim using front crawl or breaststroke, surface dive to 7-10 feet, retrieve a 10 pound brick and, holding the brick with both hands, swim 20 yards back to starting point.
+- Complete a timed event: 20-yard swim using front crawl or breaststroke, surface dive to 7-10 feet, retrieve a 10-pound brick and, holding the brick with both hands, swim 20 yards back to the starting point.
 Exit the water without using a ladder or steps.
 Must be completed in 1 minute, 40 seconds.